ykamo001/BigData/README.md

 With accuracy of: 91
 ```

-There are more test run reports in the [reports](https://github.com/ykamo001/BigData/tree/master/reports) directory.
+There are more sample runs and results in the [reports](https://github.com/ykamo001/BigData/tree/master/reports) directory, along with my analysis of the program.

+## Bugs and Limitations
+- Currently does not do file validation or input validation
+- Currently assumes all input is in decimal format.
+Can be redesigned to handle other types.

 ## Findings
 The datasets that pertained to me were for number 29.